d6lts/panels_everywhere/README.txt

 normally appear in your page.tpl.php.

 You can easily add more variants and use the regular expressions in the
-String: comparision selection rules to change which display gets used based on the URL.
+String: comparison selection rules to change which display gets used based on the URL.
 You can also use the "Context: exists" selection rule to provide default panels only for content that is not already in a panel by checking to see if the "Managed page" context exists.

 If you have a lot of different site templates or pages that include their own navigation, you can also consider using Mini Panels to create common navigation